 There's no shortage of places to enjoy Japanese craft beer in the country.
-Most microbrewers have opened tap rooms.
+Many microbrewers have opened tap rooms.
 Baird Beer, a brewery originating from Numazu, operates multiple tap rooms in Tokyo and nationwide, while Hitachino Nest Beer runs a “brewing lab” on the roof of Tokyo Station.
 You can find local brewers operating such establishments in most big cities.
 Then you have major companies like Kirin opening craft-style taprooms, with its Tokyo, Yokohama and Kyoto taproom Spring Valley Brewery.

 If you're on the go, convenience stores stock a wide assortment of brews from pale ales to IPAs made by brewers such as Yoho Brewing (famous for their popular Yona Yona Ale).
-Meanwhile, big producers like Sapporo and Suntory have unveiled craft lines featuring limited-edition drinks far removed from the typical pilsner.
+Meanwhile, big producers like Sapporo and Suntory sell craft lines featuring limited-edition drinks far removed from the typical pilsner.

 Craft beer bars become the new normal

 Craft beer bars have opened up all over Japan.
 The majority of them have tapped into the English-language market providing dual language menus and, sometimes, staff who can speak English.
 It has never been easier to find a craft watering hole in Japan.